urcreepy1/RegressionGui/README.md

 Things to Add :

-• Regression classes for analysing the selected columns
+• Radio button that describes the data

 • radio button that describes the data the info of data